ErpNetDocs/dev/topics/domain-api/complex-types/custom-property-value.md

 Custom Properties (also called Custom Attributes in the domain terminology) are user-defined attributes, which can supplement the predefined system attributes.

-## Definition of Custom Property (Custom Attribute in domain terminology)
+## Definition of а Custom Property

-For reference information about the definition of the custom properties, see @@General.CustomProperties.
+For reference information about the definition of the custom properties, see @General.CustomProperties.

 Here are some highlights for the definition record:

 - *EntityName* contains the name of the entity, for which the property is defined.
 You can find the entity name for each entity in the model documentation.
-For example, the entity name for @Crm.Customers is "Crm_Customers".
+For example, the entity name for @Crm.Customers is "Crm_Customers" (check it out in the link - see the tag line under the entity name).

 - *LimitToAllowedValues* - this defines whether the property is free text or is limited to a list of allowed values.